-The 2008 budget for EVMS was \$171 million.
-State support was \$16.6 million or 9.7 percent of the total budget.
-Patient care still accounts for the largest proportion of the EVMS budget, followed by federal, state, and private grants and contracts.
+The budget for EVMS was 176 million dollars.
+State support was \$16 million or 9 percent of the total budget.
+Patient care still accounts for the largest proportion of the EVMS budget, followed by federal, state and private grants and contracts.
+Recent State budget reductions reduced the portion of State effort.